dmeim/ilovemypretty.com/public/feelings/sad/message.md

-It's okay to feel sad and to cry—your feelings are valid, and you don't have to pretend to be okay.
-This feeling won't last forever, and the sun will shine again.
+It's okay to feel sad and to cry — your feelings are valid, and you don't have to pretend to be okay.
+But let it be just for a moment, this feeling won't last forever; His comfort is stronger than any sorrow.